criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 The wheel-rail contact geometry is a fundamental topic to be analized to explain the dynamic running behaviour of a railway vehicle.
 The EN15302 (UIC 519) European Standard establishes an evaluation procedure for determining equivalent conicity and a benchmark calculation is specified to achieve comparable results on a consistent basis.

-This project aims to code that procedure and test it under reference cases results, and verify the obtained values against the tolerance data given in annex E.
+This project aims to code that procedure and test it under reference cases with the conditions mentioned in the Annex E, and verify the obtained values against the tolerance data given in Annex F.

 According to the EN15302 Standard, we can summarize the importance of the entire study thus:

 > Among the parameters by which the dynamic behaviour of a rail vehicle is characterised, the conicity plays an essential role since it allows the satisfactory appreciation of the wheel-rail contact on tangent track and on very large-radius curves (when operated with low cant deficiencies).
 Klingel’s theory states that the wavelength described by a wheelset, with conical profiles while running on a track, depends on the cone angle of the wheel profile and the distance between contact patches.
 For practical wheel profiles with changing cone angles along the profile it is possible to evaluate the wavelength of the wheelsets movement by integration of the function of rolling radius difference depending on the lateral movement of the wheelset on the track.
 Equivalent conicity is evaluated by comparison of this wavelength with the one evaluated according to Klingel's theory.

 Nevertheless, It is necessary to follow a clear and concise procedure for the evaluation of equivalent conicity and results must to be consistent.
-To achieve this purpose, it's possible to use different evaluation procedures (given in this European Standard), and verify the obtained results in accordance with the calculation ones using reference profiles specified in Annex E.
+To achieve this purpose, it's possible to use different evaluation procedures (given in this European Standard), and verify the obtained results in accordance with the calculation ones using reference profiles specified in Annex D.
 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>